 To qualify to participate in ARML, a student has to meet two criteria:

-To remain eligible for ARML, a student must attend at least three of five practice sessions, to be held at area high schools.
+To remain eligible for ARML, a student must attend at least three of five practice sessions.
 The training sessions introduce students to the kinds of questions and exercises they will face at ARML.
 These sessions take place 4:00 - 6:00 p.m.
-Here are the dates and locations for the 2019 training sessions:
+Here are the dates and locations for the 2022 training sessions: (TBD)

 The ARML competition involves an overnight trip, by bus, to State College, PA.
 Adult chaperones for the trip will be provided by CJML.

-The bus will stop at Knoebel's, a small amusement park, on the way to Penn State.
-There, students will have a chance to go on rides and have lunch together. $5 of ride tickets will be provided.
-When we arrive at Penn State, the students will settle into their dormitory rooms and then participate in organized activities on campus until curfew.
-The competition starts early Saturday morning.
+The bus will stop at Knoebels, an amusement park, on the way to Penn State.
+There, students will have a chance to go on rides and have lunch together.
+When we arrive at Penn State, students will be responsible for buying their own dinner at one of the many restaurants in the adjacent town.
+They will then have the option of attending a few organized activities, such as a math lecture for high school students and a contest for the best performance of an original math song.
+The math competition starts early Saturday morning.
 Breakfast and lunch are provided.
 After an awards ceremony in the mid-afternoon, we will board the bus to depart.
 The bus will stop at a fast-food restaurant for dinner.
-Students will need money for meals on the way to and from Penn State.
+Students will need money for meals on the way to and from Penn State, and for Knoebels.
 We will arrive back in Bridgewater on Saturday evening.

 Penn State will house the students in dormitory rooms.
 Dorms will be supervised and all students must follow rules and procedures established by the coaches and ARML staff.
 These include curfew hours and appropriate behavior; infringement of either may be grounds for disqualification of a student and/or team.
 Ground rules will be fully discussed with students during practice sessions.